 These two golf courses consistently rank among the best in the world by travel guides and publications.

-Best Hawaiian Island for Nightlife
+Best Island in Hawaii for Nightlife

 Honolulu, on Oahu, is the largest city in Hawaii and has superb restaurants and amazing nightlife.
 Because of Waikiki, a district of the city of Honolulu is where the majority of visitors stay on Oahu, it’s no surprise that there’s a huge variety of nightlife options to explore.